landonb/vim-reST-highdefs/README.rst

 Tips: Related supercharged reST plugins
 =======================================

-See complementary reST highlights plugins from this author that pair well with this plugin to help you take notes in Vim:
+Consider these complementary reST highlights plugins that pair well with this plugin to help you take notes in Vim:

 - Advanced reST document section folder.